chef/automate/components/docs-chef-io/content/automate/ha_troubleshooting.md

 To make the service healthy, ensure the chef server can curl the data collector endpoint from the chef server node.

+- If that did not work ,try making this curl request from chef-server node `curl -k --cacert /path/to/fqdn-rootca-pem-file https://<AUTOMATE_FQDN>`
+- This curl request will verify the authenticity of the server's SSL certificate (FQDN RootCA) against Automate FQDN.
+- If the response gives any problem about cert then try giving valid FQDN RootCA.
+- If it could not make a curl request make sure you have attached NAT Gateway to your private subnets.

 ### Deployment doesn't exit Gracefully

 There are some cases in which deployment doesn't exit successfully.